Medically reviewed by Paul Richardson, MD

 No matter what tomorrow brings, I’m thankful for each and every day.

 Maria Pearson, 51, is a technology teacher for the Winnisquam Regional School District in Tilton, New Hampshire.
-Diagnosed with Multiple Myeloma in August 2010, she had a stem cell transplant in March 2011 and is currently on post-transplant maintenance bio-therapy at Dana-Farber/Brigham and Women’s Cancer Center.
+Diagnosed with Multiple Myeloma in August 2010, she had a stem cell transplant in March 2011 and, as of September 2013, was on post-transplant maintenance bio-therapy at Dana-Farber/Brigham and Women’s Cancer Center.

 Charlie Rider had a stem cell transplant at Dana-Farber as young boy.
 In this video, Charlie and his family talk about how they made the challenging transition home from the hospital and dealt with the year of isolation that followed.